rotary-genomics/rotary/README.md

 ## Description

-_rotary_, currently under development, comprises a suite of utilities tailored to accurately assemble circular DNA elements, such as prokaryotic chromosomes and plasmids.
+_rotary_, currently under development, comprises a suite of utilities for accurately assembling circular DNA elements, such as prokaryotic chromosomes and plasmids.
 It features a scalable Snakemake workflow designed to assemble single microbial genomes according to "best practices".
 Each rotary utility executes subsections of the overarching _rotary_ workflow, acting as standalone tools that can be incorporated into other software.
 Once completed,